ReedHunsaker/Multivariable-Calculus-Projects/README.md

 3. math

+SDL1 - Dot product and vectors:
+The program will print these the resluts for two vectors:
+1.Dot product
+2.Magnitude
+3.Law of cosine

 Disclaimer:
 On the first SDL project the graph size will have to be adjusted manually if it exceeds the window.